The DanceStar South Africa qualifiers, your ticket to compete at the DanceStar World Finals in Croatia!

 Please note that the online entry system will automatically calculate the appropriate age and age group for dancers.

 Music will be uploaded by the teacher on the online system.
 Competitors must have a backup of the music on a memorystick with them backstage.
-Time limits have a window of 5 seconds.
-Failure to stay within these time limits will result in a 20-point deduction.

 Judging panel and supervision for the qualifiers